icprog/Open_ROS_for_Hydraulic/README.md

 # ROS_for_Hydraulic
-A embeded  program package for hydraulic elements
+A embedded toolkit for hydraulic elements (e.g. Digital Proportional Valve, Digital Servo Valve, Servo Cylinder, Digtital Pump ) prepareed to be applied to ROS.This toolkit is written in C.